 Your security team can only do so much at a time.
 That’s why automation is your best friend.
-Deploying security technologies that automate risk detection and other important workflows so that you can cover all your bases.
+Deploy security technologies that automate risk detection and other important workflows so that you can cover all your bases.
 That way, your team can operate with the confidence that sensitive data is always under wraps — even when they’re off the clock.

 The advantages of data loss prevention

 Data loss prevention (DLP) is the process of detecting and preventing data breaches and leaks in your school district.
-Therefore, cloud DLP is exactly that same process, except applied specifically to cloud applications like Google Workspace or Microsoft 365.
+Therefore, cloud DLP is exactly the same process, except applied specifically to cloud applications like Google Workspace or Microsoft 365.